Sea of the brine of life!

 And the singer so shy to the rest receiv’d me,

-He sang the carol of death, and a verse for him I love,
+He sang the carol of death, and a verse for him I love.

-And the voice of my spirit tallied the song of the bird,
+And the echo arous’d in my soul, the voice of my spirit, tallied the song of the bird,